elliewhite-usgs/the-war-at-home/README.md

 * Please contact white.elaheh@gmail.com for any comments, questions, and concerns.

 # Questions I want to answer
 * Q1.
-Which state aquired the most in value?
+Which states/counties/locations aquired the most in value?
 * Q2.
-Which state aquired the most in value per capita?
+Which states aquired the most in value per capita?
 * Q3.
 Are the acquizitions hapenning in places with more people of color?
 * Q4.
 How many items did each state get?
 * Q5.
-What items was sent the most?
+What items were sent the most?
 * Q6.
-What items where each state getting?
+How much of each item where the states getting?
 * Q7.
-Does the amount of acquizitions correlate with the number of police homocides?
+Does the amount of acquizitions in value correlate with the number of police homocides?
+* Q8.
+What is happening over time?
+* Q9.
+Is the claim that smaller police stations get more help true or false?

 # Incomplete tasks
-* cumulated value .gif by year
-* fix colors on plots
+* better geocoding so there is less data loss